mmistakes/minimal-mistakes/_posts/2018-06-28-xamarin-how-set-imageview-scaletype-to-topcrop.md

 ﻿---
-title: Hot to set ImageView ScaleType to TOPCROP
+title: How to set ImageView ScaleType to TOPCROP
 tags: [xamarin, android, csharp, ImageView]
 ---
 Yesterday I have had the need to align TopCrop an image inside an Android ImageView.
 Unfortunally Android ImageView doesn't allow this crop style, so I have implemented it by my own starting from a java sample.